TylerAtStarboard/Stream/README.md

 ## What it's NOT

-Stream is **not** a UI library.
+I don't enjoy creating UI entirely with code, so Stream is **not** a UI library.

 It doesn't include springs, tweens, component constructors, or any other UI-specific tooling.

 It does one thing — reactive state — and tries to provide a clean way to bind that state to Instances or anything else.
-If you need animation or a full UI framework, pair Stream with whatever you already use for that.
+If you need animation or a full UI framework, you won't find it here

 <div align="center">
 <img src="docs/debugger.png" alt="Stream Debugger" width="520">